go4tech-au/cloud-internal-devops/README.md

 1.- Email account (for linking it with Heroku account)
 2.- Heroku account
 3.- If you are using Unix-like platform, a Package Manager and depending of the OS:
-3a.- MacOs: Homebrew
+3a.- macOS: Homebrew
 3b.- Linux (Debian/Ubuntu based systems): apt-get/aptitude
 4.- Heroku Command Line Interface (CLI)
 5.- Node.js and npm
 6.- Git / Git Bash (Microsoft Windows)
 7a.- Powershell or CMD (Microsoft Windows Command Prompt) if you are using a Microsoft Windows
-7b.- Terminal prompt if you are using a Unix-like platform (MacOs or Linux)
+7b.- Terminal prompt if you are using a Unix-like platform (macOS or Linux)
 8.- Simple Text editor (for instance, Notepad, Notepad ++)